mozilla/glean/docs/dev/cut-a-new-release.md

 # Glean development & release process

 Glean consists of multiple libraries for different platforms and targets.
-The main supported libraries are releases as one.
+The main supported libraries are released as one.
 The following document describes the development and release process.
 Development happens on the main repository <https://github.com/mozilla/glean>.